LibraryOfCongress/api.congress.gov/Documentation/DailyCongressionalRecordEndpoint.md

         - `<item>`
            - Container for an article text item.
 An `<item>` element may include the following children:
            - `<type>`
-              - The type of document that the daily Congressional article is (e.g., PDF).
+              - The type of document that the daily Congressional Record article is (e.g., PDF).
            - `<URL>`
               - The article URL.